Sign in →

 Treatment with biotin is successful in preventing the clinical features associated with biotinidase deficiency.
 In symptomatic patients, treatment will reverse many of the clinical features except developmental delay, vision, and hearing complications.
 As a result, biotinidase deficiency is included in most newborn screening programs.
 This enables early identification and treatment of presymptomatic patients.

 Molecular tests are useful for confirmation of diagnosis or carrier testing.
-When biotinidase enzyme activity is deficient, sequencing of the entire BTD gene (BTDZ / Biotinidase Deficiency, BTD Full Gene Analysis, Varies) allows for detection of disease-causing variants in affected patients.
-Identification of familial variants allows for testing of at-risk family members (FMTT / Familial Variant, Targeted Testing, Varies).
+When biotinidase enzyme activity is deficient, sequencing of the entire BTD gene (BTD / Biotinidase Deficiency, BTD Gene Sequencing with Deletion/Duplication, Varies) allows for detection of disease-causing variants in affected patients.
+While genotype-phenotype correlations are not well established, it appears that certain genetic variants are associated with profound biotinidase deficiency, while others are associated with partial deficiency.

 Interpretation